Waterfront Park's newest place to gather, reflect, and (especially) play! Open daily 7am ‑ 10pm

 WATERFRONT FOUNTAIN

-This fountain, by James FitzGerald and Margaret Tomkins, is one of two historic fountains that is being restored and reinstalled on the waterfront.
-This bronze fountain will be placed on the south-east corner of the new Pier 58.
+This fountain, by James FitzGerald and Margaret Tomkins, is one of two historic fountains that is has been restored and reinstalled on the waterfront.
+This bronze fountain is placed on the south-east corner of the new Pier 58.

 Upcoming Pier 58 Events